The F* Word is part of Microsoft for Startups and NVIDIA Inception Program

 AI tools provide a comprehensive picture of brands’ environmental footprint across the chain.
 It identifies high-impact areas and helps make data-driven decisions, promoting sustainability at every stage of a product’s life cycle.

-Google & Stella McCartney: Measuring Material Impact
+Google & Stella McCartney: Tech Partnerships Driving Sustainability

 Making sustainable fashion choices requires reliable data, which is why Google’s partnership with eco-luxury leader Stella McCartney is significant.
 They’ve planned to track the environmental impact of cotton and viscose, common materials in traditional fashion.